 Ironically, in the past 20 years, we’ve witnessed a dramatic reversal of this encroachment process: coyotes are actually encroaching on our habitat, and they are doing so at an unprecedented rate.
 In metropolitan areas, predominately human habitat, we have created safe, superior habitat for coyotes.
 They aren’t forced to live among us – they choose to live among us.
 Therefore, we (i.e., property owners, city administrators, wildlife professionals) should be dictating where and how coyotes live, not vice versa.
 We shouldn’t have to be held captive in our own homes or backyards simply because coyotes have moved into our neighborhoods.
 Current policy should not consider urban pets simply “part of the food chain.”
 At some point, we need to draw a line on the asphalt and warn coyotes that they are now entering “people country.”

 Modern coyotes were typically from the central plains areas of the U.S. and northern Mexico.
-If you look carefully at the historical range maps presented by the Humane Society of the U.S. (ABOVE) anyone could see the coyote has expanded its range from the central plains area of the U.S., North to Alaska and South to Central America.
+If you look carefully at the historical range maps presented by the Humane Society of the U.S. (HERE) anyone could see the coyote has expanded its range from the central plains area of the U.S., North to Alaska and South to Central America.
 The common understanding is that coyotes migrated along with European settlement.
-Coyotes learned to exploit mans alteration of the landscape through irrigated agriculture and livestock.
+Coyotes learned to exploit mans alteration of the landscape, taking advantage of irrigation, agriculture and livestock.
+These same resources create favorable habitat for their natural prey species.

 The Nevada Division of Wildlife states: "Prior to the arrival of